 Each staff member has a responsibility to maintain a working atmosphere free of all forms of harassment and intimidation and for communicating and enforcing this policy.

-Questions regarding the above policy or reporting and investigative procedures may be brought at any time to xxxx@icann.org.
+Questions regarding this policy or reporting and investigative procedures may be brought at any time to xxxx@icann.org.